todc/todc-bootstrap/README.md

 ## Requirements ##

 * [LESS](http://lesscss.org) - for compiling `.less` files into CSS
-* [Twitter Bootstrap](http://github.com/twitter/bootstrap) - this will be automatically checked out, if necessary, during the build process
+* [Bootstrap](http://github.com/twbs/bootstrap) - this will be automatically checked out, if necessary, during the build process

 ## Building ##

 To build the CSS file, simply run `make` from the top-level directory.
-If necessary, Twitter Bootstrap will be automatically checked out.
+If necessary, Bootstrap will be automatically checked out.

 The resulting CSS file will be found at `dist/todc-bootstrap.css`.